-In June, we hopped in our rental car, Danetta in what she lovingly referred to as “the baby seat” because it sat a full 6 inches lower than Amber’s chair (the driver’s seat), and we hit the road from San Jose airport to San Francisco, where we had a 3 day girl’s trip awaiting.
-Of course, Danetta had never been to San Francisco and it had been over 15 years for Amber, so hitting those super hilly streets, at rush hour in a city we weren’t familiar with made for just a little bit of screaming, laughing, confusion and ultimately, fun.
-We had no idea what to expect other than what people told us ahead of time and what Amber’s faded memories still held, but we were ready for a good time and new experiences.
-And, now that we’ve been there, scoped the place out and know it just a little bit better, we are ready to share some ideas of what to do in San Francisco with you.
+In June, I hopped in a rental car, in what I lovingly referred to as “the baby seat” because it sat a full 6 inches lower than my friend Amber’s chair (the driver’s seat), and we hit the road from San Jose airport to San Francisco, where we had a 3 day girl’s trip awaiting.
+Of course, I had never been to San Francisco, so hitting those super hilly streets, at rush hour in a city we weren’t familiar with made for just a little bit of screaming, laughing, confusion and ultimately, fun.
+I had no idea what to expect other than what people told us ahead of time, but we were ready for a good time and new experiences.
+And, now that I’ve been there, scoped the place out and know it just a little bit better, I’m ready to share some ideas of what to do in San Francisco with you.

-So if you’re a beginner heading out to the Bay Area, we’ve got a beginner’s guide to visiting San Francisco ready for you!
-Here’s the low down on our trip, where we visited, what we learned, things we would recommend and not recommend and everything we can think of to share with you to help your trip be great!
+So if you’re a beginner heading out to the Bay Area, I’ve got a beginner’s guide to visiting San Francisco ready for you!
+Here’s the low down on our trip, where we visited, what we learned, things I would recommend and not recommend and everything I can think of to share with you to help your trip be great!

 Places to Visit in San Francisco: